 The Best Way to Experience Los Angeles

-LA is packed with beautiful scenery and fun activities like Universal Studios Hollywood and OUE Skyspace, but you don’t need to blow a hole in your wallet to experience the glitz and glamour of the city.
+LA is packed with gorgeous scenery and riveting adventures like Universal Studios Hollywood and OUE Skyspace.
+However, you don’t need to blow a hole in your wallet to experience the glitz and glamour of the city.
 We got a GO LA Card, which included access to many of LA’s attractions, and visited eight attractions in three days.
 Compared to paying at the gate, we saved a total of ~US$40 with this card.